Japan Summer Trip. Day 8: Kyoto

 Some parts of the castle were under renovation

 It was a fine day on the 2nd day while we were in Kyoto.
-We actually planned to visit the Kyoto Imperial Palace on the day, however, we were not able to book for a guided palace tour prior to arrival in Japan.
+We actually planned to visit the Kyoto Imperial Palace on the day; however, we were not able to book a guided palace tour prior to arrival in Japan.

-There were only two English-speaking session, at 10:00 am and 2:00 pm that was fully booked.
-So we end-up to visit Nijo Castle, which we skipped on the day we arrived in Kyoto.
+There were only two English-speaking sessions, at 10:00 am and 2:00 pm, that were fully booked.
+So we end up visiting Nijo Castle, which we skipped on the day we arrived in Kyoto.

-We took Karasuma Line to Karasumaoike station and change to Tozai Line towards Nijo-jo.
-ICOCA card was used throughout our stay in Kyoto.
-While we were enjoying our morning brisk walk, it starts drizzling.
+We took the Karasuma Line to Karasumaoike Station and changed to the Tozai Line towards Nijo-jo.
+The ICOCA card was used throughout our stay in Kyoto.
+While we were enjoying our morning brisk walk, it started drizzling.

-Brief history of the Nijo Castle, which is one of the World Heritage List
+Brief history of the Nijo Castle, which is on the World Heritage List

-The Ninomaru Palace, consist of 6 sections in a diagonal line.
-No pictures allowed inside the palace.
+The Ninomaru Palace consists of 6 sections in a diagonal line.
+Visitors are prohibited from taking pictures inside the palace.

-The Ninomaru Garden, that is full of cherry and plum trees.
-Too bad it was not a blooming season.
+The Ninomaru Garden, which is full of cherry and plum trees.
+Too awful it was not a blooming season.

 The second part of the castle is called the Honmaru Palace.
-Is it 'Hon', means second?
+Does 'Hon' mean second?

 The entrance gate to Honmaru Palace